Former Members Biographies

 Robert Biddlecome replaced Gilbert Cohen (founding bass trombonist) and shortly afterwards was offered the bass trombone position with the NY City Ballet Orchestra.
 With the fourth longest tenure in the history of the group, he may be heard on more than thirty recordings with the ABQ, and it was during his time that the ABQ began its ongoing commissioning program, made its first recordings, made its first international tours, started the Aspen and Juilliard residencies and became recognized as the premier brass ensemble that it remains today.

 Recently retired as Professor of Trombone at Hartt School, Ron Borror is also former associate principal trombone of the New York City Ballet Orchestra, former member of the New York Cornet and Sackbut Ensemble, Parnassus, and the American Composers Orchestra.
 His solo recording of music by American composers received high critical acclaim and his album of early 17th century repertoire on the baroque trombone was designated Recording-of-the-Month by Alter Musik Aktuell.

 John Aley, trumpet (1978-1981)

-John Aley is the professor of trumpet at the University of Wisconsin-Madison School of Music.
+John Aley is the retired professor of trumpet at the University of Wisconsin-Madison School of Music.
 While with the ABQ, he performed and recorded with such ensembles as Musica Sacra, American Symphony Orchestra, Orpheus Chamber Ensemble and American Composers Orchestra, the PDQ Bach orchestra.
 During the summer he is an artist/teacher at the Interlochen Arts Camp, Michigan.

 Louis Ranger, trumpet (1970-1978)